OneMadGypsy/SimPIL-Font/README.md

 ## Font Requests

 A font request has the signature `"family size face"` ex: `"Verdana 16 bold italic"`.
 Requests are explicit so, any part that you do not explicitly change, will not change.
+Subsequent requests of a family will receive cached data that was memoized when the family was first requested.

 ```python3
 from simpilfont import SimPILFont